 You can buy lime in two types, pulverized and pelletized.
 Pulverized lime is powdered lime that works rather quickly in the soil at the expense of ease of application.
 Pelletized lime can be applied with any broadcast spreader, making it very easy to use, though it does take longer to work its way through the soil.
 There are products, such as Pennington® Fast Acting Lime, that goes to work the instant it touches water, so it provides much faster results than regular pelletized lime and covers far more area per bag.

 Over-seed thin lawns or large dead areas using Pennington Smart Seed.
 Keep the newly seeded sections moist while seeds sprout.
 Frequent light sprinklings are best at first.
 Gradually increase the interval between waterings to encourage the roots to grow deeper into the soil.
-To find out which variety of seed will work best for your lawn, visit our Grass Seed page before heading out to buy at the nursery.

 Top dressing means applying a thin layer of Bloom Soil or a similar organic compost over your existing turf.
 The process improves growing conditions by reducing thatch, increasing the amount of organic matter in the soil, smoothing bumps in the lawn, and lessening the need for fertilizer.
 Be sure to dethatch or aerate before you apply a top dressing, then work the top dressing into the soil by raking it in.
 Be sure the organic compost you are using is not a leaf compost, as it will be acidic and throw off the pH balance of your lawn.